Thomas de Mahy, Marquis de Favras: Personal life

 In 1776, Favras married Baroness Viktoria Hedwig Karoline of Bärenthal, whose mother, after being deserted by her husband Karl Louis, Prince of Anhalt-Bernburg-Schaumburg-Hoym, in 1749, had found refuge with her daughter in the house of Charles, Prince of Soubise.
-After his marriage, Favras went to Vienna to attempt the restitution of his wife's paternal rights, and spent some time in Warsaw.
+After his marriage, Favras went to Vienna to attempt the restitution of his wife's parental rights, and spent some time in Warsaw.

 Arrest, trial, and execution

 It was stated in a leaflet circulated throughout Paris on 23 December 1789 that Favras had been hired by the Count of Provence to organize an elaborate plot against the people of France.
 In this plot, the King, Queen, and their children were to be rescued from the Tuileries Palace and spirited out of the country.
 Then the Count of Provence was to be declared regent of the kingdom with absolute power.

 Simultaneously, a force of 30,000 soldiers was to encircle Paris.
 In the ensuing confusion, the city's three main liberal leaders—Jacques Necker, the popular finance minister; Jean Sylvain Bailly, the mayor of Paris; and the Marquis de La Fayette, the commander of the city's new National Guard—were to be assassinated.
 Afterwards, the revolutionary city was to be starved into submission by cutting off its food supplies.

 As a consequence of the leaflet, Favras and his wife were arrested the next day and imprisoned in the Prison de l'Abbaye.
 Terrified of the consequences of the arrest, the Count of Provence hastened to publicly disavow Favras, in a speech delivered before the Paris Commune, and in a letter to the National Constituent Assembly.

 A fortnight after the arrest, Favras and his wife were separated, and Favras was removed to the Grand Châtelet.
+He was charged with the crime of lèse-nation.
 In the course of a trial that lasted nearly two months, witnesses disagreed about the facts concerning the case and evidence was lacking.
 Even Sylvain Maréchal, the anarchist editor of the republican newspaper Révolutions de Paris, admitted that the evidence against Favras was insufficient.
 However, an armed attempt to free him by some Royalists on 26 January, which was thwarted by La Fayette, aroused the suspicion of the Parisians, and on 18 February 1790, in spite of a notable defense plea, Favras was sentenced to be hanged.

 After he had previously implicated others in the conspiracy—most notably the Count of Antraigues—Favras offered to give further information to the authorities on the plot's details and participants if reprieved but, denied that, refused to reveal more.
 His sentence was carried out in the Place de Grève the next day – a measure which was received with enthusiasm by members of the Parisian population, since it was the first instance when no distinction in the mode of execution was allowed between noble and commoner.
-Upon the reading of his death warrant, he supposedly remarked, "I see that you have made three spelling mistakes."